tmsinch/conversations_api/messenger/setup_fb_messenger.md

 **INSERT PICTURE 6 - Facebook Business Page**

 ```
-\**NOTE:\**  Make sure to bookmark your FB Business Page , we will return to it later to add a Messenger chat button.
+<b>NOTE:<b/>  Make sure to bookmark your FB Business Page , we will return to it later to add a Messenger chat button.
 ```

 ### Generate your Messenger App Token and Configure the Webhook